 - Provide opportunities for students to engage with questions of belief, value, meaning, purpose, and truth.

 - Challenge students to reflect on and develop their own values, beliefs and attitudes in the light of what they have learnt.

 - Construct well-informed and balanced arguments on matters concerned with religious beliefs and values.

-Students will study two religious traditions.
-Firstly Christianity, its beliefs and teachings on life specifically within families and with regard to matters of life and death.
-This approach encourages students to reflect upon the links between beliefs and teachings of Christianity and the topics of families and matters of life and death which are an important part of life today.
+Students will study the first of two religious traditions.
+Christianity, its beliefs and teachings on life specifically within families and with regard to matters of life and death.
+This approach encourages students to reflect upon the links between beliefs and teachings of Christianity and the topics of families and matters of life and death, which are an important part of life today.
 There are four sections: Christian Beliefs, Marriage and the Family, Living the Christian Life and Matters of Life and Death.

 Students should recognise that within Islam and Christianity there may be more than one perspective in the way beliefs and teachings are understood and expressed.
 Students will be expected to study both Islam and Christianity within the context of the wider British society.
-As such students should recognise that Islam and Christianity are just two of many religious traditions in Great Britain
+Students should recognise that Islam and Christianity are just two of many religious traditions in Great Britain.

 Key Stage 5